How much do England women’s players get paid? Lionesses’ Euro 2025 prize money explained

 Record prize money is on offer at Euro 2025 but there remains a significant gender disparity between tournaments

-England are once again through to the latter stages of a major international tournament but there remains a significant pay gap when it comes to what the Lionesses players are likely to earn financially this summer.
+England are once again through to a major international tournament final, this time at Euro 2025, but there remains a significant pay gap when it comes to what the Lionesses players are likely to earn financially this summer.

-England have reached a sixth consecutive major tournament semi-final - the best run of results in the team’s history - and will bid to make it through to a third final in a row when they play Italy in Geneva.
+The Lionesses have reached a third consecutive major final in a row and they will bid to become the first England team in history to successfully defend a trophy when they take on world champions Spain, in what is a rematch of the 2023 World Cup final.

 Before the start of Euro 2025, Uefa confirmed record prize money of €41m (£34m) for the 16-team tournament.
 It represents an increase of 156 per cent on the prize money offered at Euro 2022, when it stood at just €16m.